quintel/documentation/docs/api/scenarios.md

 * `end_year` - year the scenario ends.
 * `url` - the url of the API endpoint for this scenario.
 * `scaling` - object that contains details of custom scaling factors.
-* `source` - source through which the scenario was created, can be 'API' or 'ETM'.
+* `source` - source through which the scenario was created.
 * `created_at` - date of creation.
 * `updated_at` - date of last update.
 * `keep_compatible` - default false, see [forward compatibility](#forward-compatibility)
 * `esdl_exportable` - determines if the scenario can be exported as an ESDL file.
-* `template` - the id of the scenario that was used as a template, or null if no template was used
+* `template` - the id of the scenario that was used as a template, or null if no template was used.
-* `metadata` - object that contains custom metadata managed by the user of the scenario
+* `metadata` - object that contains custom metadata managed by the user of the scenario.
+* `private` - boolean that determines if the scenario is private or not.
 * `user_values` - object that contains the sliders changed by a user:
   * `slider_one` - the set value for slider_one.
   * `slider_two` - the set value for slider_two.